 The second is that Nanami and her group act like pros no matter what.
 They know the quicksand they’ve sunk deep into but they want to make their fans happy no matter what.
 What’s sad about all this (besides the items Brendan pointed out in Episode 9) is that Azalea’s fans do genuinely love them.
 They aren’t toxic nor rabid, and there’s an undercurrent of understanding from the writers here that music made in an uncaring money-hungry factory still sells to a mass audience.
 Said music also doesn’t negate how much the band/singer who performs it cares about music in general.
 The whole thing gave me Carol and Tuesday vibes.

 The final (and best) piece is the tension between Nanami and Eiko in the final few minutes of the episode.
 The show has made two solid moves thus far that have shored up this showdown.
 It made me really like Nanami and it has treated all its female characters with respect (aka: No BS fanservice).
-Watching Nanami internally scream for Eiko to not look at her like this; a factory produced, oversexualized pantomime of the musician she’s always wanted to be, genuinely made me feel for her.
+Watching Nanami internally scream for Eiko to not look at her like this; a factory produced, oversexualized, pantomime of the musician she’s always wanted to be, genuinely made me feel for her.
 Couple that with the previously absent skeevy ass and crotch shots during her monologue, and I was literally cringing for Nanami as her self-esteem sank into the abyss.

 I’m frustrated that the episode cuts out after building such fantastic tension.
 It frays my nerves to wait to see what happens next because I care a lot about both these parties, but I guess the writers want to make a clean break at “the winner of the Summer Sonia ticket”.
-I’m interested to see how Azalea responds to be goaded into unmasking themselves.
+I’m interested to see how Azalea responds to being goaded into unmasking themselves.
 Will they just fall apart or is Kongming giving Nanami a backdoor to exiting out of this dark maze she’s lost herself in?

 This episode stretches my belief in Kongming’s prediction abilities a touch too far.
-Perhaps it’s because we are at the finale, but I wanted a little more struggle on their part.
+Perhaps it’s because we are at the finale, but I wanted a little more struggle on his part.
 Minus my frustrations, there’s some genuinely moving moments here and I’m eager for the finale.
 I just hope the writers don’t ditch Nanami as a character after all this.